 Careers at Renaissance Villages

-It takes a village, now hiring local senior caregivers at one of our two senior living communities in the Murrieta.
-We have two senior living communities in the Murrieta and Moreno Valley areas that offer services and we’re always looking to add more staff to our Renaissance Village Family.
+It does take a village to keep Renaissance Villages running.
+We have two senior living communities in the Murrieta and Moreno Valley areas that offer services and we’re always looking to add more staff to our family.
 Have a passion for making great days for seniors?
 We do too!
 We encourage you to apply to work with Renaissance Villages.
 We have several positions available.
 Look at the job listings below and submit your application and resume.
 If you would like to volunteer, please visit our volunteers page.

-10. Be in good health and physically and mentally capable of performing assigned tasks.
-Good physical health and freedom from tuberculosis hall be verified by a health screening performed by a physician not more than (6) months prior to or (7) days following employment.
+- Be in good health and physically and mentally capable of performing assigned tasks.
+Good physical health and freedom from tuberculosis shall be verified by a health screening performed by a physician not more than (6) months prior to or (7) days following employment.

 GENERAL RESPONSIBILITIES AND DUTIES